About the project

 The Murray Basin Rail Project will deliver important upgrades to Victoria's rail freight network to meet the increasing demand for freight services.

-The Murray Basin Rail Project involves standardising and increasing the axle loading of the rail freight lines servicing the Murray Basin region in Victoria’s north east.
+The Murray Basin Rail Project involves standardising and increasing the axle loading of the rail freight lines servicing the Murray Basin region in Victoria’s north west.

-Delivering these transformational upgrades will revatilise the regional freight industry in the Murray Basin region to deliver increasing export volumes to Victoria's ports as cost competitively as possible.
+Delivering these transformational upgrades will revitalise the regional freight industry in the Murray Basin region to deliver increasing export volumes to Victoria's ports as cost competitively as possible.

 The Victorian Government has committed $220 million to deliver the $440 million project, partnering with the Commonwealth Government to deliver the nationally significant project.

 Stage one works on the Mildura and Hopetoun rail line are complete.
-These essential works involved installing more than 175,000 sleepers and replacing 3,400 metres of rail across North Western Victoria.
+These essential works involved installing more than 175,000 sleepers and replacing 3,400 metres of rail across Victoria’s north west.

-Stage two works will involve gauge conversion of the rail lines between Yelta and Maryborough and also between Ouyen and Murrayville.
+Stage two works involve the gauge conversion of the rail lines between Yelta and Maryborough and also between Ouyen and Murrayville.

 From August 2017, the Maryborough to Yelta and Ouyen to Murrayville rail lines will be shut for five months to transform and standardise these corridors.